Speed climbing wall: 15 m wall design

 The wall itself has a height of 15000 mm and consists of two lanes, each 3000 mm wide, with a distance of 0 to 1000 mm from each other.
 The wall stands on a 200 mm socle and must continue 500 mm above the finish button, i.e. above the 15 m.

 The wall must overhang continuously with an angle of 5°.

 The climbable surface has to be light grey, covered by a resin-quartz with 0.1/0.4 granulometry, the numbers referring to grain sizes of fine sand.

-The top rope anchor point must be 1000 mm higher than the climbing wall and stand out 1000 mm from the wall.
+The top anchor point must be 1000 mm higher than the climbing wall and stand out 1000 mm from the wall.

 The layout for mounting the holds is based on a concept of square panels with a size of 1500 mm x 1500 mm each.
 Thus 20 panels, 10 vertically by 2 horizontally, form one of the two lanes.
 They are referred to by 'sn' and 'dx' (based on Italian terms for left and right), and numbered from 1 to 10 counting from the bottom.

 Each panel holds a grid of mounting holes, 11 horizontally (lettered A-K from left to right) and 10 vertically (numbered 1–10 from bottom to top).
 The grid spacing is 125 mm horizontally, from the edge to the next hole, and between holes.
 Vertically, the distance is 188 mm from the edge and 125 mm between holds.
 Thus the vertical size sums up as (188 + 9 x 125 + 188) = 1501 mm, which is 1 mm more than the specified panel size.
 The holes have M10 threaded inserts.

 Tolerances are typically of ±1 mm for panel-based measures, and ±2 mm between panels.

 If the wall is not structured in the panels described above, the global grid layout should be the same as for the panelled version.

 Each mounting point in the grid has an individual reference comprising the side (sn, dx), the panel number from the bottom, and the alphanumeric grid point within the panel; for example dx3 G3.